-Several parents have contacted me telling me how their kids’ foot and leg pain fully disappeared after wearing the arch pads for only one week!
-Remember that all feet are different, so what worked for certain children doesn’t mean it will work for your child!
+Several parents have contacted me telling me how their kids’ foot and leg pain fully disappeared after wearing the “cookies” for only one week.
+Remember that all feet are different, so what worked for certain children doesn’t mean that it will work for your child.

 Please order the “SMALL” size for your child.

-❤️ The first step is to remove the inner sole of the shoe (most inner soles come out really easy, if you are having trouble use a screwdriver or something to help you pull it out)!
+❤️ The first step is to remove the original sole of the shoes, (most inner soles come out really easy, if you are having trouble use a screwdriver to help you pull it out.

 Now your child is ready to go!
-Give it at least two weeks for your child to adjust to the feeling of the shoes and the arch supports.
+Give it at least two weeks for your child to adjust to the feeling of the shoes.
 If after those two weeks your child is still complaining about foot and leg pain, you should definitely try an orthotic (they offer more support than the “cookies” arch pads).

-Hopefully, the “cookie” arch support is all your kids needs to stop them from feeling foot and leg pain!
+Hopefully, the “cookie” arch support is all your kids need to prevent them from feeling foot and leg pain.

-These “cookies” arch supports are a must for anyone with collapsed arches!
-You can even try them for yourself!
+These “cookies” arch supports are a must for anyone with collapsed arches.
 Several parents have used these “cookies” arch pads for their own shoes, and love how they feel.
-Besides providing your child with a pair of good supportive shoes it’s also important to remind them to stretch regularly!
+Besides providing your child with a pair of good supportive shoes it’s also important to remind them to stretch regularly.

 Most children are not stretching enough these days, and stretching plays a key role in preventing injuries and foot and leg pain.

 Do you have a child who is experiencing foot and leg pain?
 Have you tried these “cookies” arch support before?
-Please share your thoughts and experiences below so we can all benefit from them!
+Please share your thoughts and experiences below so other parents can benefit from them.